OpenGVLab/InternVL/document/how_to_evaluate_internvl_chat_1_5.md

 The results are shown in the table below.

+_If you encounter any difficulties while testing according to this guide, please let me know.
+Thank you._

 > Note that if you are aiming for an exact replication, please use this code repository and follow the testing methods outlined below; otherwise, using the [VLMEvalKit](https://github.com/open-compass/VLMEvalKit) would be more convenient.

 ![image](https://github.com/OpenGVLab/InternVL/assets/23737120/8b62d429-c689-426a-9267-2727b6430b6e)